earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R/plot-rgb-example-1.png" title="3 band image plot rgb" alt="3 band image plot rgb" width="100%" />

 ## CIR image

-If the image has a 4th NIR band, you can create a CIR (sometimes called false color) image. here, the NIR band is plotted using the "red" band.
+If the image has a 4th NIR band, you can create a CIR (sometimes called false color) image.
+In a color infrared image, the NIR band is plotted on the "red" band.
 Thus vegetation, which reflects stronly in the NIR part of the spectrum, is colored "red".

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R/cir-image-1.png" title="3 band cir image" alt="3 band cir image" width="100%" />

 ## Other Types of Multi-band Raster Data